akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 ## Security

-For security reasons it is disallowed to bind the Jackson serializers to open ended types that might be a target for [serialization gadgets](https://cowtowncoder.medium.com/on-jackson-cves-dont-panic-here-is-what-you-need-to-know-54cd0d6e8062), such as:
+For security reasons it is disallowed to bind the Jackson serializers to open-ended types that might be a target for [serialization gadgets](https://cowtowncoder.medium.com/on-jackson-cves-dont-panic-here-is-what-you-need-to-know-54cd0d6e8062), such as:

 * @javadoc[java.lang.Object](java.lang.Object)